fenago/deep-learning-for-nlp/Lab Guides/chapter_25/Lab_16.md

-Chapter 25
-How to Prepare a Photo Caption
-Dataset For Modeling
+# How to Prepare a Photo Caption Dataset For Modeling
 Automatic photo captioning is a problem where a model must generate a human-readable textual description given a photograph.
 It is a challenging problem in artificial intelligence that requires both image understanding from the field of computer vision as well as language generation from